-Here comes the weekend and to me that is the best time to indulge in my favorite hobby – cooking and blogging J This weekend I plan to try out a vegetarian South Indian delicacy - Medu Vadas (Lentil fritters).
+Here comes the weekend and to me that is the best time to indulge in my favorite hobby – cooking and blogging J This weekend I plan to try out a vegetarian South Indian delicacy - Medu Vadas (Lentil Doughnuts).
 I like mine dunked in oodles of Sambar (a spicy vegetarian curry) and coconut chutney.
 Yum!!
 Simple pleasures of life – right??

 As a child, I remember my mom making these for me and the one thing that I admired about her was that whenever there was a unique technique or tip involved with a particular recipe, she would always draw my attention to it and tell me how it was supposed to be done right (little does she know how useful they are to me now).